HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 Resume aware and role aware questioning

-Tenzo can tailor prompts to the role and the candidate context, so the conversation stays relevant and avoids generic scripts.
+Tenzo AI can tailor prompts to the role and the candidate context, so the conversation stays relevant and avoids generic scripts.
 This tends to reduce candidate frustration and improve signal quality.

 Workflow automation that reduces coordinator load